 Like a lot of games announced at E3, there's no official release date for Halo Infinite.
 There's not even a launch year.
 "We still have a long way to go until we ship the game," said the developer in 2018.

-That's still true in 2019, with confirmation at E3 2019 that Halo Infinite won't be released until Christmas 2020 - while that's still some way away, there's some solace in the fact that it'll be one of the next-gen Xbox Two launch titles.
+That's still true in 2019, with confirmation at E3 2019 that Halo Infinite won't be released until Christmas 2020 - while that's still some way away, there's some solace in the fact that it'll be one of the next-gen Project Scarlett launch titles.

 What platforms will Halo Infinite be on?

-As you might expect, Halo Infinite is an Xbox One (and Xbox Two) exclusive in the console world but you'll also be able to play it on Windows 10 PCs.
+As you might expect, Halo Infinite is an Xbox exclusive in the console world (on both Xbox One and the upcoming next Xbox) but you'll also be able to play it on Windows 10 PCs.